If your brand, or even you, have been lucky enough to be eligible for a Wikipedia page, good for ...

 You'll know the content seeding process has been done well if the content you caused to create begins to appear in an existing Wikipedia page, is shared naturally, and/or linked to.

-Using the financial services firm example, a successful placement of a Forbes article by a contributor or staff writer that is relevant to the brand might be added naturally to an existing Wikipedia page.
-If this happens organically (you don't do it) then you know it's working.
+Using the financial services firm example, successful placement of a Forbes article by a contributor or staff writer that is relevant to the brand might be added naturally to an existing Wikipedia page.
+If this happens organically (it's not done by you) then you know it's working.
 But even if it doesn't, the content is likely to show up in search results.

-At this point yo may influence the creation of a Wikipedia page (or edit an existing one) using that information.
+At this point, you may influence the creation of a Wikipedia page (or edit an existing one) using that information.
 Perhaps someone else will.
 Whether a real page ever comes to light isn't as important as the fact that the RWOS has helped generate a cogent, true, and reputationally positive online content environment.